per1234/zzInoVIDPID/README.md

 - Prolific PL2303
 - Microchip MCP2221
 - Cypress CY7C65213
-- If you would like me to add a part please [open an issue](https://github.com/per1234/zzInoVIDPID/issues/new).
+- If you would like me to add a part please [open an issue](https://github.com/per1234/zzInoVIDPID/issues/new) or a [pull request](https://github.com/per1234/zzInoVIDPID/compare).

 #### Contributing
 Pull requests or issue reports are welcome!
-Please see the [contribution rules](https://github.com/per1234/asdf/blob/master/CONTRIBUTING.md) for instructions.
+Please see the [contribution rules](https://github.com/per1234/zzInoVIDPID/blob/master/CONTRIBUTING.md) for instructions.